JacobReynolds/faceless-issues/README.md

 ## Detection methods
 We detect users without profile pictures by sending 2 requests:
-1) Theyir actual profile image, e.g. https://github.com/teamreadme.png
+1) Their actual profile image, e.g. https://github.com/teamreadme.png
 2) Their default identicon, e.g. https://github.com/identicons/teamreadme.png

 and comparing the 2 images.
 If they match, the issue is labeled and optionally closed.